jpravetz/epdoc-strava/README.md

-# Strava KML File Generator
+# Strava Querying Library and KML File Generator

 ## Overview

-A command line application `bin/strava` to generate KML files suitable for import into Google Earth.
-Strava authorization will open a browser page.
+Written in TypeScript.
+Compiled to a command line tool and a library that can be loaded by any javascriopt application.

+A Strava querying library and also a command line application `bin/strava` that uses this library.
 Uses [Strava V3 APIs](https://developers.strava.com).
+Can output raw `json` query results.
+Can also generate `KML` files suitable for import into Google Earth.

+There is support for Strava OAUTH authorization.
+Authorization may require that a browser page is opened, but, lucky for you, this is handled by the library.

-Can output two types of
+Can output the following types of Strava information:
-information:

-- Your activities, color coded by activity type, and optionally including a description and [starred segment](<(http://blog.strava.com/keep-track-of-your-favorites-with-starred-segments-6260/)>) times
+- Your activities as JSON or KML.
+If KML then paths are color coded by activity type, and optionally include a description and [starred segment](<(http://blog.strava.com/keep-track-of-your-favorites-with-starred-segments-6260/)>) times
-- Your efforts for segments that you have [starred in Strava](http://blog.strava.com/keep-track-of-your-favorites-with-starred-segments-6260/), optionally including a description that lists all your times (__NOT WORKING__ )
+- Your efforts, as JSON or KML, for segments that you have [starred in Strava](http://blog.strava.com/keep-track-of-your-favorites-with-starred-segments-6260/), optionally including a description that lists all your times (__NOT WORKING__)

 ## Installation

+### Command Line Application

-This application is written for nodejs in [typescript](http://typescript.org) for node, requiring that you install `nodejs`, `npm`, this application and it's dependent libraries on your computer.
+This package is written for nodejs in [typescript](http://typescript.org) for node, requiring that you install `nodejs`, `npm`, this application, and it's dependent libraries on your computer.

 - [Install node](http://nodejs.org/download/)
 - [Install npm](https://www.npmjs.com/get-npm)